-Today, geophysical surveying and mapping services are very fortunate to have advance electrical instruments like the SuperSting and OhmMapper.
+Today, geophysical surveying and mapping services are very fortunate to have advance electrical instruments like ABEM’s Terraloc LS, AGI’s SuperSting, and Geometrics’ OhmMapper.
 Though this section has only one web page, it is a robust enough subject that one can find books about the topic.
 It was not too long ago when a complex electrical resistivity survey consisted of localized soundings or multiple profile lines.
 During this time, the soundings and profiles used four electrodes with transmitters that seldom exceeded 50 watts.
-In contrast, one can now find electrical resistivity imaging systems that have 84 electrodes and 200 watts of power.
+In contrast, one can now find electrical resistivity imaging systems that have 84 electrodes and over 200 watts of power.
 Though electrical resistivity tomography surveys often have a hefty daily cost, the cost per data point is extraordinarily low.
 In addition, surveys are physically less demanding and cover much larger areas in less time.

 In brief, the discussion in this section answers questions on: a) How does electrical resistivity tomography work? b) What is the electrical resistivity tomography method and how does traditional galvanically-coupled or DC resistivity methods compare with capacitance coupled resistivity methods?, c) What electrical resistivity tomography equipment is available? (provides a summary on Geometrics OhmMapper specifications (details from Geometrics) and a summary of AGI’s SuperSting R8 electrical resistivity system specifications), and finally d) What PDF’s are there about electrical resistivity tomography?